 Beginning in Panel 18 Round 3/Panel 19 Round 1, "Federal/State Exchange" was added to the list of private insurance categories at HX03 (EPRS.PURCHTYP=11) and HX23 (EPRS.PRIVINS=14).
-Additionally, beginning in Panel 18 Round 3/Panel 19 Round 1, variables EPRS.STEXCH03 and EPRS.STEXCH23 were collected at question HP04A ("Is this coverage through {state exchange name}?") for respondents reporting insurance from a group, directly from an insurance company or HMO, from an insurance agent or from an "other" unspecified source.
-Note that the state specific name for the exchange/marketplace was used when asking this question and was also used on the list of private insurance categories at HX03 and HX23.
-The variable PRSTX13 has been constructed to include persons less than 65 years old who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HX03 or HX23, or persons 65 years old or older who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HX03 or HX23 and not covered by Medicare.
-In addition, persons who reported a source of insurance at HX23 that was not through an exchange/marketplace (e.g. through a group or directly from an insurance company) but who answered yes to HP04A were also classified as having exchange/marketplace coverage instead of being assigned to the category they originally reported.
-In addition to reporting coverage through an exchange/marketplace, coverage needed to have been identified as hospital/physician coverage (either as a Yes (1) or missing (-1, -7, -8, -9)), but not identified as having Medicare supplemental coverage.
-Currently, these variables contain information on private coverage that was reported as obtained through a federallyfacilitated, state-based or state partnership marketplace.
+Additionally, beginning in Panel 18 Round 3/Panel 19 Round 1, variables

+EPRS.STEXCH03 and EPRS.STEXCH23 were collected at question HP04A ("Is this coverage through {state exchange name}?") for respondents reporting insurance from a group, directly from an insurance company or HMO, from an insurance agent or from an "other" unspecified source.
+Beginning in Panel 20 Round 3, the variable EPRS.OESTEXCH was collected at OE28A ("Is this coverage through {state exchange name}?") for respondents who previously reported private insurance coverage from an insurance company or HMO, or from an insurance agent that was not through an exchange/marketplace.
+Note that the state specific name for the exchange/marketplace was used when asking this question and was also used on the list of private insurance categories at HX03, HX23, and OE28A.
+The variable PRSTX13 has been constructed to include persons less than 65 years old who report private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace at HX03 or HX23, or persons 65 years old or older who report private insurance through a federally-facilitated, statebased or state partnership exchange/marketplace at HX03 or HX23 and not covered by Medicare.
+In addition, persons who reported a source of insurance at HX23 that was not through an exchange/marketplace (e.g. through a group or directly from an insurance company) but who answered yes to HP04A or OE28A were also classified as having exchange/marketplace coverage instead of being assigned to the category they originally reported.
+In addition to reporting coverage through an exchange/marketplace, coverage needed to have been identified as hospital/physician coverage (either as a Yes (1) or missing (-7, -8, -9)), but not identified as having Medicare supplemental coverage.
+Currently, these variables contain information on private coverage that was reported as obtained through a federally-facilitated, state-based or state partnership marketplace.
 However, MEPS respondents reporting public coverage were also asked whether the public coverage was obtained through a federal or state marketplace in case respondents were confused about whether the source of coverage was public or private.
 This approach is consistent with the health insurance questions in the Current Population Survey and the National Health Interview Survey.
 The variables PRSTX13 and HPRSTX13 should be considered unedited since some individuals with public coverage reported as through a marketplace may be edited to private exchange/marketplace coverage in later releases of MEPS data, once additional information on family income is available to aid in data edits.
 Any further edits of this type will also possibly affect the variables MCAID13X, OTPUBA13, OTPUBB13, and PUB13X.